aservet1/cppRAPL/README.md

 # Time and Energy Analysis of Sorting Algorithms

-This application measures the runtime and energy consumption of sorting algorithms in C++
+This application measures the runtime and power consumption of sorting algorithms in C++

 ## Sorting algorithms analyzed
-@TODO list...
+@TODO anything else
 + Bubble Sort
 + Insertion Sort
 + Merge Sort